+- curative

-- curative - palliative, which may include anti-cancer therapy to improve quality of life or longevity (or both) without expectation of cure, or symptomatic treatment only.
+- anti-cancer therapy to improve quality of life and/or longevity (or both) without expectation of cure

+- symptom palliation.

 The treatment intent should be established in a multidisciplinary setting, documented in the patient's medical record and conveyed to the patient and carer as appropriate.